rvertulo/PyGARV/README.md

             x > 0 and
             y > 0
         ):
-            #the f value will be used as a rating for the chromosome.
+            #The f value will be used as a rating for the chromosome.
 As bigger the
             #value assumes better will be the rating of this specific chromosome.
-            #IMPORTANT NOTE: the rating value can never be zero.
+            #IMPORTANT: the rating value can never be zero.
             rating = f

         else:
-            #it's not permited to have chromosomes that dont respect the restrictions
+            #It's not permited to have chromosomes that don't respect the restrictions
             #so, if any restriction is broken the chromosome is severily penalized.
-            rating = 0.001 #IMPORTANT NOTE: the rating value can never be zero.
+            rating = 0.001 #IMPORTANT: the rating value can never be zero.

-        #the fitness function always must returns the
+        #The fitness function always must returns the
         #chromosome being assesed and it's rating value
         return [chromosome, rating]
 ```